awsdocs/amazon-redshift-developer-guide/doc_source/proof-of-concept-playbook.md

 1. Set up the proof of concept environment – most of the setup process is a click of few buttons to create your resources\.
 Within minutes, you can have a data warehouse environment ready with data loaded\.

-1. Execute the proof of concept project plan to ensure that the goals are met\.
+1. Complete the proof of concept project plan to ensure that the goals are met\.

 In the following sections, we go into the details of each step\.